Russel88/DAtest/README.md

 Paired analysis can be very slow.
 If you simply can't wait to see the results remove "neb" from the tests argument.

+**Some details on how methods use the paired argument:**

+t-test, wilcox test and permutation test expect a balanced design with two values for each unique name in the `paired` argument; one for each of the two levels of the `predictor`.

+Neg binom glm, linear regression and limma models use the `paired` variable as a random intercept (i.e. they become mixed-effect models) and are very flexible regarding design and work well for unbalanced designs.

+EdgeR, DESeq2 and metagenomeSeq ZIG include the `paired` variable as a covariable in the model and are also generally flexible in the design, but they might fail if the design matrix is not full rank (i.e. balanced).

 ### *If you have non-relative abundances, e.g. for normalized protein abundance:*

     mytest <- testDA(data, predictor, relative = FALSE)